programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 map_df.boxplot(vert=False)
 ```

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-03.png" alt="A horizontal box plot showing the data distribution of the number of people killed by police in US counties" caption="Figure 3.
-Distribution of police killings per county" %}
+Distribution of police killings per county." %}

 This allows us to see that there are fewer than ten counties where police have killed more than 75 civilians.